UNITED STATES

 Assets and liabilities measured at fair value are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The Company’s assessment of the significance of a particular input to the fair value measurement in its entirety requires management to make judgments and consider factors specific to the asset or liability.

-The Company’s Level 3 liabilities that are measured at fair value on a recurring basis consists of the Series A Common Stock Warrant Liability and the Redeemable Convertible Preferred Stock Warrant Liability.
+The Company’s Level 3 liabilities that are measured at fair value on a recurring basis consist of the Series A common stock warrant liability related to the warrant to purchase

 | Amortized |